Don’t Fear the Fat: 7 Ways Fat Can Help You Lose Weight

 - Quality fats often contain fat-soluble vitamins like vitamins A, D, E, and K. Eating fat alongside other nutrient-dense foods will increase the fat-soluble nutrients you absorb from them, too.
 That’s why it’s a good idea to eat fat at every meal, and especially with your vegetables.
 Good thing butter and veggies pair so well together.

 - Fat is a building block.
-Quality fats form strong cell walls and help build sex hormones.
+Quality fats form strong cell membranes and help build sex hormones.
 Your brain is the most fat- and cholesterol-dense part of your body and it requires saturated fat to build myelin, the insulators that connect many of your brain cells to one another.
 Low-fat diets will starve your brain.
 Because the healthy fats in the Bulletproof Diet help to maintain and balance hormones, you will lose weight, not gain it.

 - Caloric restriction is not the answer.
 Sure, you can starve yourself thin.
 But different foods go through different metabolic pathways in the body, which is why bread can make you fat and butter can thin you out .
 Long-term caloric restriction can stress your body and contribute to leptin resistance, insulin resistance, low testosterone, and thyroid issues, which is why so many people lose weight in the short-term, then gain it all back when they begin to eat normally again.
 Plus, on fewer calories, you’ll feel hungry all the time, so you’ll be more likely to “cave” and eat an entire pizza.
 Satiate your body and brain with good fats and your cravings disappear.